Inmates Use Peanut Butter To Skippy Out Of Jail In Wacky Escape

 But authorities hunted them down in a “jif” ― 11 were in custody by Monday.

-Spreading the sticky lunch favorite, the men covered a number on a door leading to the outside, so the new guard thought he was merely opening a cell door for an inmate instead of leading him and others on the way to freedom, Sheriff James Underwood told AL.com.
+Spreading the sticky lunch favorite, the men covered a number on a door to the outside.
+The new guard in the control room thought he was unlocking a cell door remotely for inmates who yelled to him to open up.
+But really, the guard was leading them on the way to freedom, Sheriff James Underwood told CNN.

 The inmates then used blankets to climb a 12-foot fence topped with razor wire, Reuters notes in the segment above.